MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 While in React you manage navigation between pages by using React Router, in React Native, we have something similar that allows us to go from screen A to screen B called [React Navigation](https://reactnavigation.org/).

+The goal of React Navigation is to create a navigation structure in your app.

 ### Animation